shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 * :ref:`Maxwell's Equations via Differential Forms`

-In the first article, differential forms are presented as a simple yet powerfull concept for representing rotations, and generalize to four-dimensional Minkowski spacetime.
+In the first article, differential forms are presented as a simple yet powerfull concept for representing rotations, which can be generalized to four-dimensional Minkowski spacetime.
 The connection to *standard* rotation matrices is laid plain, along with the relation to the Lie algebra of the Lorentz group :math:`\mathfrak{so}(1,3)`.
 The second article explores how to